ydkmlt84/Maintainerr_docs/docs/Configuration.md

 | Port          | The port Plex runs on, default is 32400 |
 | Authentication| Authenticate with your Plex server using a **admin** account |

+!!! tip
+    The typical flow is to Authenticate with Plex -> click on the refresh icon -> choose your server from the dropdown menu -> click on Save Changes -> click on Test Saved.

 ## Overseerr

 Overseerr's configuration is required to use it's parameters in rules and to remove requests. </br>